maestrano/maestrano-ruby/README.md

 gem 'maestrano'
 ```

 ### Configuration
 Once installed the first step is to create an initializer to configure the behaviour of the Maestrano gem

-#### Configuration based of the Developer Platform
-The [developer platform](https://dev-platform.maestrano.com) is the easiest way to configure Maestrano.
-The only actions needed from your part is to create your application and environments on the developer platform and to create a config file.
-The framework will then contact the developer platform and retrieve the marketplaces configuration for your app environment.
+Use the [developer platform](https://dev-platform.maestrano.com) to create your application and your environments.
+The framework will then contact the developer platform and retrieve the marketplaces configuration for your application environments.
+This way your application can be automatically added to new environment without having to update the configuration on your side.

 In your initializer add the following configuration: